Nonparametric Modeling of Continuous-Time Markov Chains: Methods I: Likelihood and prior

-Now we consider three cases where the data are only \textit{partially observed}.
+Now we consider specific cases where the data are only \textit{partially observed}.
 We begin by assuming that we observe the data sequentially.
 Within this framework, we distinguish when the sampling times are known and when they are not.
 Then, we briefly introduce the more general case where observations are not assumed to be sequential.

 \paragraph{Observed sequential times} The simplest partially observed scenario arises when the sequence of observations includes both the states and the corresponding sampling times $(\NPRdataVector,\NPRtimeVector)$, but there is no guarantee that all the jumps of the CTMC are observed.

-Then, we can write the joint distribution of $(\NPRdataVector,\NPRtimeVector)$ using the Markov property and the finite transition probabilities:
+Then, we can write the joint distribution of $(\NPRdataVector,\NPRtimeVector)$ using the Markov property and the finite-time transition probabilities: